blbadger/blbadger.github.io/vision-transformers.md

 a_{n+1[:, \;m:n, \;o:p]} = \mathcal{N_c}(a_{n[:, \; m:n, \; o:p]} - \epsilon * \nabla_{a_{n[:, \; m:n, \;o:p]}} |C - O(a_{n[:, \; m:n, \; o:p]}, \theta)_i|)
 $$

-One of the first differences of note compared to the inputs generated from convolutional models is the lower resolution: of the generated images: this is partly due to the inability of ViT_b_32 to pool outputs before the classification step such that all model inputs must be of dimension $\mathtt{3x224x224}$, whereas most convolutional models allow for inputs to extend to $\mathtt{3x299x299}$ or even beyond $\mathtt{3x500x500}$ due to max pooling layers following convolutions.
+One of the first differences of note compared to the inputs generated from convolutional models is the lower resolution: of the generated images: this is partly due to the inability of vision transformer base 32 (ViT B 32) to pool outputs before the classification step such that all model inputs must be of dimension $\mathtt{3x224x224}$, whereas most convolutional models allow for inputs to extend to $\mathtt{3x299x299}$ or even beyond $\mathtt{3x500x500}$ due to max pooling layers following convolutions.

-When we observe representative images of a subset of ImageNet animal classes,
+When we observe representative images of a subset of ImageNet animal classes with Vit B 32,

 ![vision transformer input generation]({{https://blbadger.github.io}}/neural_networks/vit_animals.png)

-as well as landscapes and inanimate objects,
+as well as landscapes and inanimate objects with the same model,

 ![vision transformer input generation]({{https://blbadger.github.io}}/neural_networks/vit_landscapes.png)